Arduar/arduar.github.io/index.md

 "Know that I have used the water of life to trace your work, and that it is alive."

-He revealed to them the cosmos from the golden halls, and many fell to their knees in wonder.
+The One-Above-All revealed to them the cosmos from the golden halls, and many fell to their knees in wonder.
 Each thread they had drawn - a star - a world of storms - a cloud of dust reflecting a chapel of thousands of colors of lights!
 The discord of Konstanyan was truly remarkable, a dominating wall of clusters of billions of stars, blinding in their combined glory!

 "My Children, now I reveal to you the purpose of our work.
 Only the creators experience this place; it Is my design that it be experienced from within.

-I offer to each of you the opportunity to descend to world Arduar, one of beauty within the Wall of stars; to be born as beings of flesh.
+I offer to each of you the opportunity to descend to the world Arduar, one of beauty within the Wall of stars; to be born as beings of flesh.
 Know that this will make you forget these halls for a time; and there is the danger that the hardships of life will drive you away from me if you allow sin to fester within you.

-To those who take not this opportunity, I offer the option to dwell in the world unseen to creatures of flesh, there to manage the world through the threads unseen, upon the back of our tapestry.
+To those who take not this opportunity, I offer the option to dwell in the world unseen to the creatures of flesh, there to manage the world through the threads unseen, upon the back of our tapestry.

 To the remaining, I offer that you stay with me in the Golden Halls, and observe as our creation comes to know itself."